Carolus Fernández de Velasco

-Born in a Spanish important noble family, he was the son of don Santiago Carlos de Velasco and Joanne Gentry.
-He is a relative of Bernardino Fernández de Velasco, 6th Duke of Frías.
+Born in Brussels to a Spanish noble family, the son of Don Santiago Carlos de Velasco and Joanne Gentry.
+He was related to Bernardino Fernández de Velasco, 6th Duke of Frías.

-Abbot de Velasco is elected in 1647, and approved by Emperor Leopold II.
-During his abbacy he took the vows of Daniel Bellemans, a poet.
+Abbot de Velasco was elected in 1647, and his election was confirmed by Emperor Leopold II.
+In 1652 he presided over the election of Norbertus van Couwerven as abbot of St. Michael's Abbey, Antwerp.
+In 1662 he received the vows of Daniel Bellemans, a monk, poet and missionary.

-Velasco is known to be the builder of the abbey church of Grimbergen in 1660, almost completed at his death.
+In 1660 Velasco commissioned a new abbey church for Grimbergen, which was almost completed at his death.
 During his period as abbot multiple buildings were erected.
 Sanderus referred to him in a text.
+He died on 13 October 1665.